Program

 Born and raised in Alexandria, Virginia, Mercer received a Master of Public Policy degree from The George Washington University and a Bachelor of Arts degree from Yale University.

-2024 Training Workshop Tracks
+Training Workshop 2025 Schedule-at-a-Glance

 Federal Planning in Action